NadyaNayme/NadyaNayme/README.md

 ### The Name.
 Nadya Nayme.

 Nadya Nayme is an anonymous psuedonym that is a name-like variant of "Not a Name".
 It became my primary nickname after I couldn't use the name "Anonymous" when commenting on [css-tricks][3].
 I've gone by many other psuedonyms but they mostly have been lost to time or scrubbed from the internet and replaced.
-Much of my online presence was around the Runescape community where I was known as "Nyu", which is my in-game name.
+Much of my online presence was around the Runescape community where I was known as "Nyu", which is my username in-game.
+However "Nyu" is very difficult to get as a username so I have been using "NadyaN" and eventually  the more complete "NadyaNayme" since around 2012-2013.

 ### About